-As we have argued above, it is no longer clear that the foundation of paternalist policymaking is viable.
+As we have argued above, it is no longer clear that TANF is a viable foundation for paternalist policymaking.
 Across the country, states have significantly reduced basic assistance spending, preventing them from using TANF as a basis to force compliance with correctional, paternalistic polices.
 In place of basic assistance, states are spending a larger portion of TANF funds on other forms of aid: in-kind benefits such as child care, services such as job training and family planning, and work supports such as refundable tax credits.
 On the one hand, increased expenditures on these programs seems to affirm the PRWORA’s explicit goals for TANF.
 States are spending more on programs that help people find work or aid already working families.
 Yet, these programs are largely operating outside the parameters of the work requirements and time limits linked to receipt of TANF cash assistance.

 The shift away from basic assistance spending marks the emergence of a new post-PROWRA welfare system.
 While it is difficult to draw a clear line between states with welfare programs still founded upon cash assistance and those that have moved beyond cash assistance, we show above that it is possible to provide a general outline of a post-PRWORA state.
 In general, a post-PRWORA state has a smaller TANF caseload composed of a higher proportion of African Americans, more conservative state government, and lower unemployment rate relative to other states.
 It also likely did not meet its work participation rate in the preceding year.
 States that fit these criteria may spend their TANF dollars in a variety of different ways, but there is a strong likelihood that their basic assistance spending is low.
-With little expenditures on basic assistance, these states lack the ability to reach low-income families through cash assistance, requiring them to use other means to try to improve and control their behavior.
-This exposes a contradiction at the heart of paternalist policies.
+With little expenditures on basic assistance, these states lack the capacity to reach low-income families through cash assistance, requiring them to use other means to try to control their behavior.